Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 When the build is complete, "Build succeeded" will appear at the bottom of the Build Results window.
 In some situations it may take another 30-60 seconds to finish creating the .dmg file after "Build succeeded" appears.

-There should not be any errors, but the first time you build Tunnelblick there may be many warnings.
-Building OpenVPN 2.3.6 generates dozens of warnings, primarily about signed/unsigned conflicts.
-Other versions of OpenVPN may or may not generate errors.
+There should not be any errors, but the first time you build Tunnelblick there may be many warnings, which can be ignored.
+Building some old versions of OpenVPN that are included in Tunnelblick generates dozens of warnings, primarily about signed/unsigned conflicts.

+If building with Xcode 10.1 there may be many warnings and errors, which can be ignored.
+(The source code and project setup have not yet been modified to avoid these warnings and errors.)

 At this point, you might want to make a copy of your current Tunnelblick.app in case the new one doesn't work for you.